koratkar/notebook/readme.md

 # Ishaan's Notebook
 ## email me at ishaan [at] koratkar [dot] com.
 Don't be afraid to reach out!

+2023-01-14: worth living

+Most people spend most of their time suffering.
+If we could make the majority of that time, or even prolonged portions of the day, extremely pleasurable, that would be the greatest good we could do.
+Dissolve away the suffering masses into bliss...wireheading is the endgame for most people.
+They would forego reproduction, reducing potential suffering further.
+Is extinction the ethical opt-out?

+I don't know.
+I think that people are worth fighting for, worth continuing for.

 2023-01-12: what do you want to know

 Robin Hanson's overcoming bias bio: